jdados/cc1310-intan-eeg/readme.md

 # Basic information
 This repository contains the CC1310 program for the Tx Coil project.
-It's capable of transmitting the RF signal under OOK modulation (default) or continously (for power measurements).
+It's capable of recording EEG waveforms or transmitting the RF signal under OOK modulation (default).
 The code is based on a LaunchPad example project rfPacketTx.
-The sub-folder of the repo is a complete Code Composer project that can be imported into local IDE and flashed onto the uC.
 # Programming the device
 The CC1310 LaunchPad can be used to program the microcontroller on a custom PCB.
 1. Disconnect the XDS debugger circuit and the uC circuit on the LaunchPad from each other by removing on-board header jumpers for the JTAG TCK, TMS, and RST lines.